GsTYPO3/typo3-introduction/README.md

 ## Reset the Project

+⚠️ CAUTION ⚠️

+The procedure will delete the database and all created files.
+Any changes you made before will be lost.
+Be sure you create a proper backup if needed.

-To reset the project and start from scratch run `ddev delete -Oy`.
-CAUTION, this will delete the database without doing a snapshot before.
-Afterwards run `git clean -fdx` to reset your project files to the default
+To reset the project and start from scratch run `ddev delete -Oy`, this will delete the database without doing a snapshot before.
+Afterwards run `git clean -fdx` to reset your project files to the default.

 ## Links